psconfeu/2023/EmanuelPalm/YourFirstPSModuleInCSharp/README.md

 By the end of the session we will have a fully working module with tests, ready to be shared with the community.

-## Prerequisites and Setup Information
+## Code, Slides, Prerequisites and Setup Information

 All information for participating in this session can be found at [the session repository](https://github.com/PalmEmanuel/YourFirstPSModuleInCSharp#follow-along-setup).